 - Health & Wellbeing: Wellbeing and Family Support Workshops

-– Civic Engagement and Participation: 1-2-1 Generalist Advice and Workshops and Training, Capacity Building, Networking Events, Community Organising
+- Civic Engagement and Participation: Community Organising, 1-2-1 Generalist Advice, Workshops and Training, Capacity building

 Building Young Brixton (BYB)